Universities

 With 13 faculties, the State University of Naples Frederica II is one of the largest universities in Italy.
 The medical faculty has set itself the goal of optimally preparing its students for the medical profession.
 Particular emphasis is placed on learning communication skills, evidence-based medicine and continuous professional development.

-More and more students are being drawn to Naples, as the rich culture and historic buildings make the city worth living in.
+More and more students are being drawn to Naples, as the rich culture and historic buildings make the city a great place to live.
 In your free time, you can visit the colourful villages of the Amalfi Coast and admire the breathtaking scenery of the Tyrrhenian Sea.

 University of Padua (Università di Padova)